FindMySchool LogoFindMySchool

 What to do with this information as a parent: ask how transition is handled for Year 2 pupils, what joint activities exist with junior settings, and whether children are supported with visits and phased familiarisation before Year 3.

-Reception entry is managed through Warwickshire County Council’s coordinated process, rather than direct application to the school.
-For September 2026 entry, Warwickshire lists the primary application deadline as 4.00pm on 15 January 2026, with offers issued on National Offer Day, 16 April 2026.
+Reception entry is managed through Warwickshire County Council's coordinated process, rather than direct application to the school.
+For September 2027 entry, Warwickshire lists applications opening on 1 November 2026, the application deadline as 15 January 2027, and offers issued on National Offer Day, 16 April 2027.

 Demand is worth taking seriously.
-In the most recent admissions, there were 138 applications for 69 offers for the main entry route, indicating the school was oversubscribed, with 2 applications per place.
-The practical implication is that families should read Warwickshire’s published oversubscription criteria carefully and avoid relying on preference alone.
+The practical implication is that families should read Warwickshire's published oversubscription criteria carefully and avoid relying on preference alone.

 A useful workflow is to shortlist alternatives in the same planning cycle.
 FindMySchool’s Saved Schools feature can help families track multiple options and keep notes on criteria, open events, and timelines in one place.